Flooger25/DnD_Wiki/Characters/characters.md

 ## Adventuring Hall of Fame

+In world hall of fame of the adventuring groups with the greatest achievements in history.

 | Party | Years Active | Primary Location(s) | PC? |
 | - | - | - | - |
 | Silver Guardians | 2545 - 2547 4A | Caelus |